 Today, debates about the necessity of a GIF in emails do not stop.
 Some companies recommend using them in every newsletter templates for emails, while others insist we should use them occasionally.
-But they all agree that GIFs should be!
+But they all agree on the following: GIFs in emails should be!

 These reasons are valuable enough to persuade you to use GIFs, aren’t they?

-Then watch a short video on how to add animated GIFs in emails with Stripo:
+Then watch a short video on how to insert GIFs into emails with Stripo:

-So let’s finally take a look at the best examples we have recently seen.
+So let’s now take a look at the best examples of animated emails we have recently seen.

 Must confess, I love reading.
-And sometimes when buying a book, I need to rely on the annotation to it or believe the customers’ reviews.
+And sometimes when buying a book, I need to rely on the annotation or to believe the customers’ reviews.

 Quartz made my dreams come true: I can look inside the book prior to buying it.
-I see the fonts, the structure and even that it contains pictures, which is a compulsory condition to educational books.
+I see the fonts, the structure and even that it contains images, which are mandatory for educative books.

 Under the GIF, they offer detailed contents of the book.

-⇒ But if the animation was a bit slower, that would make the GIF even better.
+Note: if the animation were a bit slower, that would make the GIF even better.

-Alit demonstrated a great way to introduce their new product.
+Alit demonstrated a great way to introduce their new product by using an animated GIF in their emails.
 Had not they used GIF in their message instead of a usual text, the description of the product would have been boring to read.
-And the vast majority of their subscribers would have just deleted the email.
+And the vast majority of their subscribers would not have noticed this new wine.